 The Foundation also contributes to the development of young entrepreneurs through contributions to universities and colleges.
 Past contributions have been to institutions such as the University of Ottawa, Carleton University, the University of Waterloo, Algonquin College and the Rochester Institute of Technology.

 The Wesley Clover International management team, in conjunction with the Wesley Clover Foundation, regularly address and mentor students and undergraduates in the areas of entrepreneurism and commercialization through speaking engagements at The University of Ottawa, Carleton University, Queens University, the University of Victoria and the University of British Columbia.

 The Foundation organizes events, sponsors prizes and makes contributions to the local communities on a regular basis.

-This is sure to be another premium event on the Ottawa calendar!
-For more information and to buy tickets, please visit the Lumière website.
+Lumière has become a must-attend event on the Ottawa calendar!
+For more information, please visit the Lumière website.